 I’ve wanted to visit Betatakin for years, and we were finally going to do it.
 Located in northeast Arizona, in the heart of the Navajo Nation, the remote location had never been a convenient stop in our previous travels.
-But this time, we went out of our way to visit—and it was well worth the detour.
+But this time, we went out of our way to visit.
+It was well worth the detour.

 Betatakin, which in Navajo means “ledge house,” is comprised of 135 rooms cobbled together and perched on the brink of a sheer sandstone cliff.
-The ruins are tightly protected—the only way to access them is with a ranger.
-Hikes are scheduled daily from Memorial Day until Labor Day; but from October through April, access to the cliff dwellings is closed.
+The ruins are tightly protected, and the only way to access them is with a ranger.
+Hikes are scheduled daily from Memorial Day until Labor Day, but from October through April, access to the cliff dwellings is closed.
 The Ancient Puebloans must have been smiling on us, because here we are, on a Tuesday in late October, and a hike is scheduled.

 At the bottom of the canyon, we sit in a circle while he tells us of ancient tribal ways that continue to be practiced among his people.
-He tells us of the coming of age ceremonies which last four days; the marriage traditions that include the weaving of the wedding basket (during which time the mother-in-law can say anything she wants to her prospective son-in-law, after that she has to hold her tongue).
-Married to a Hopi woman, Jimmy tells us that upon marriage, everything belongs to the wife.
-It is a matrilineal society, and the children are born to the clan of the mother.
+Jimmy is married to a Hopi woman and knows intimately the ways of both the Navajo and Hopi.
+He tells us of coming-of-age ceremonies which last four days.
+Marriage traditions include the weaving of a wedding basket.
+During this time, the mother-in-law can say anything she wants to her prospective son-in-law.
+When the basket is finished, she has to hold her tongue.
+Upon marriage, everything belongs to the wife.
+It is a matrilineal society, and children are born to the mother’s clan.

-Ancestors of the Hopi (the Hisatsinom) lived in this area—as they switched from nomadic hunting and gathering to farming, they built multi-storied stone masonry dwellings such as Betatakin.
+Ancestors of the Hopi (the Hisatsinom) lived in this area.
+As they switched from nomadic hunting and gathering to farming, they built multi-storied stone masonry dwellings such as Betatakin.
 Other tribes, including the Zuni and the San Juan Southern Paiute, also traveled through and lived in these canyons.
 And for hundreds of years, the Navajo have lived in the surrounding territory.
-For the native peoples these sacred places are regarded as ancestral lands, and they hold deep spiritual significance in their cultural traditions.
+For the native people, these sacred places are regarded as ancestral lands, and they hold deep spiritual significance in their cultural traditions.

-After an hour of hiking, we have our first glimpse of Betatakin, high above in an alcove, the sun illuminating the red rock.
-In winter, the southern exposure provides maximum warmth and light; in summer, the dwellings are shaded from direct overhead sun.
-The ancient peoples farmed nearby low-lying lands, growing crops of corn, beans, squash, and corn.
+After an hour of hiking, we have our first glimpse of Betatakin.
+High above in an alcove, the sun illuminates the red rock.
+In winter, the southern exposure provides maximum warmth and light.
+In summer, the dwellings are shaded from the direct overhead sun.
+On nearby low-lying land, the ancient peoples farmed crops of corn, beans, and squash.

-And then, we make the trek back up, all 800 steep stair steps.
-For those who prefer to not take the strenuous hike down into Betatakin, an easy rim trail leads you to a terrific view from above.
+And then, we make the trek back up.
+It’s 800 steep stair steps to the top.
+For those who prefer to avoid the strenuous hike down into Betatakin, an easy rim trail leads to a terrific view from above.

-About the campground: Two small free campgrounds tucked into the junipers and pinyon pines are available on a first-come basis.
+Two small free campgrounds tucked into the junipers and pinyon pines are available on a first-come basis.
 RV’s are limited to 28 feet or less, but we saw sites in the Canyon View campground that looked like they would accommodate big rigs.
-Water spigots and restrooms are available in the Sunset View campground; the Verizon coverage is decent; and it’s an easy walk to the Visitor Center and the hiking trails.
+Water spigots and restrooms are available in the Sunset View campground.
+Verizon coverage is decent, and it’s an easy walk to the Visitor Center and the hiking trails.
 According to the ranger, the campgrounds are never full.